nautobot/nautobot/nautobot/docs/installation/wsgi.md

 ### Nautobot service

-First, we'll setablish the `systemd` unit file for the Nautobot web service.
+First, we'll establish the `systemd` unit file for the Nautobot web service.
 Copy and paste the following into `/etc/systemd/system/nautobot.service`:

 ```
 [Unit]